 During the mid-1980s, with more and more rentable acres disappearing, a large portion of the farm was traded for more farmland in Plainfield.

 Big changes occurred in the late 1990s with plans for a four-lane highway to connect Naperville and Bolingbrook cutting through the middle of the farm.
 Our family decided to acquire land in Oswego to make up for the loss of the home farm in Naperville.
 One acre was kept to allow the farmstand to remain on Knoch Knolls Road.

 The Oswego farmstand opened in 2008 along Johnson Road.
-This became the home farm where we grow all the sweet corn, bedding plants, pumpkins, vegetables, and apples.
-This location is also where we have our activities on Saturdays and Sundays in the fall: pumpkin patch, corn maze, wagon rides, and farm animals.
+This became the home farm where we grow all the sweet corn, bedding plants, vegetables, pumpkins, and apples.
+This location is also where we have our Fall Festivities on Saturdays and Sundays in the fall: pumpkin patch, corn maze, wagon rides, and farm animals.
 The apple orchard is home to 7,000 apple trees with pick-your-own beginning in late August.
 In years to come, more and more trees will be maturing and adding more production.